ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     az disk delete --ids $(az disk list --resource-group $RGNAME --query "[].id" -o tsv) --yes --no-wait
     ```

-1. In the SSH session to the Azure VM you used for Terraform deployment, run the following to clean up the working directries and files (confirm when prompted whether to proceed):
+1. In the SSH session to the Azure VM you used for Terraform deployment, run the following to clean up the working directories and files (confirm when prompted whether to proceed):

     ```sh
     terraform_v2.sh clean